chaoscalm/build_karnak/README.md

 https://gitlab.com/mt8163/karnak_releases

-**Kingladar** for fixing the kernel compilation and advices on how to build this rom,
+**kingladar** for fixing the kernel compilation and advices on how to build this rom,

 https://forum.xda-developers.com/t/rom-unstable-unlocked-karnak-lineage-18-1-25-october-2021.4352241